 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 Return to top

 Metastatic head and neck cancer

-Your health care team may recommend a treatment plan that includes a combination of surgery, radiation therapy, chemotherapy, and targeted therapy.
+Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, targeted therapy, or immunotherapy.
 Palliative care will also be important to help relieve symptoms and side effects.